 FinancialForce now offering full ERP suite

 FinancialForce.com, a vendor of applications that support Salesforce.com's cloud-based customer relationship management system, now has a full enterprise resource planning (ERP) suite in its arsenal.
+The company started with financial management, and has gradually expanded into other areas, such as billing and professional services automation.
+The final two product lines contained in the suite, human capital and supply chain management, reflect the vendor's acquisitions of Vana Workforce and Less Software, respectively.

 The complete platform is being called "FinancialForce ERP," but Kevin Roberts, FinancialForce general manager of platform and alliances, said this name was the subject of debate.
 "We did internally sort of wrestle with [it]," Roberts said.
 "I think there are some maybe not great connotations around 'ERP.'"